How to Install a Ductless Air Conditioner

 The installation was fast and easy because of the special line set.
 It comes prefilled, or “precharged,” with refrigerant and includes connectors that don’t require special skills or tools.
 Just mount the two main units and connect the line set to the condenser.
 Some mini-splits include an easy-install line set, but most don’t.

 A mini-split system can be installed in a home, a garage, a cabin or a shed.
 Some offer heating as well as cooling, and some include multiple evaporators to serve multiple rooms.
 Depending on features and size, most DIY mini-splits cost from $700 to $2,000.

-Scan the photos on the following pages and you’ll see that installation is mostly basic DIY stuff: measuring, drilling holes, driving screws … Usually the biggest challenge is running power to the system.
+In the steps below, you’ll see that installation is mostly basic DIY stuff: measuring, drilling holes, driving screws … Usually the biggest challenge is running power to the system.
 With a small system, you may be able to draw power from a nearby underloaded 20-amp circuit.
 More likely, you’ll want to install a new circuit dedicated to the mini-split.
 That can be a small job or a major project depending on how easy it is to run cable from the main panel to the unit.

 By cutting—and later patching—three small holes in drywall, we were able to run cable from the basement up through the garage wall, through the attic, then down and out the exterior wall and into a disconnect box.
 (The disconnect provides an easy, certain way to turn off power when servicing the unit.)
 Power then runs from the disconnect to the condenser.
 Cable running alongside the line set powers the evaporator.
 Our bill for electrical supplies was about $160.
 A local electrician estimated that work at about $500.

 If you have some electrical know-how but need extra guidance, don’t forget your local electrical inspector.
 It’s not an inspector’s job to act as a consultant, but most will give you some advice and outline code requirements.
 Expert help and certainty that the job is done right—not bad for the cost of an electrical permit.